hagemt/libalexandria/README.md

 As such, the top layer of libalexandria is quite abstract, perhaps exceedingly (rediculously) so, by design.
-Here is where we allow ourselves this, in the name of the power that abstraction (see Liskov) give us, to organize concepts and communicate them to our users with extreme clarity.
+Here is where we allow ourselves this, in the name of the power that abstraction (see Liskov) gives us, to organize concepts and communicate them to our users with extreme clarity.
 No expense should be spared to maintain this transparency.